Scott Williams (basketball): Post-retirement

 Subsequently, Williams accepted the Cavaliers' offer to become a color commentator for the team's telecasts on FSN Ohio, beginning in 2005–06, and working alongside Michael Reghi.
 After two seasons, on 20 October 2007, the Milwaukee Journal Sentinel reported he would join the Milwaukee Bucks' commentary team.
 Besides doing pre and post-game analysis for home games, he also called some games while a popular emailer on the Tony Kornheiser radio show.

-In 2008, Williams became a color commentator for another former team, the Phoenix Suns, broadcasting with Tom Leander and Gary Bender.
+In 2008, Williams became a color commentator for the Phoenix Suns, broadcasting with Tom Leander and Gary Bender.

 During the 2012–13 season, Williams was an assistant coach for the Idaho Stampede in the NBA Development League.

 Prior to the 2013–14 season, Williams was hired as an assistant coach for the Milwaukee Bucks under Larry Drew.

-As of the 2014-15 season, Williams serves as the analyst for Grand Canyon Antelopes men's basketball games on Fox 10 Extra, alongside play-by-play announcer Barry Buetel.
+As of the 2014–15 season, Williams serves as the analyst for Grand Canyon Antelopes men's basketball games on Fox 10 Extra, alongside play-by-play announcer Barry Buetel.

-In 2020, on the 'Sixers Talk' podcast, Williams credited Michael Jordan and the Chicago Bulls with helping him have an NBA career.
+In 2020, on the "Sixers Talk" podcast, Williams credited Jordan and the Bulls with helping him have an NBA career.
 Williams had played four years at North Carolina but had gone undrafted in the NBA draft.
 Jordan invited Williams to a scrimmage, which also included other NBA pros, so Williams could prove his worth.
 Later, Jordan called then-Bulls general manager Jerry Krause and stated "I think Scott Williams might be able to help us out".
-The Bulls would eventually sign Williams and he would earn three NBA Finals rings (in his first three years in the league) when the Bulls capped the first of their two NBA Finals three-peat wins, from 1991-1993.
-Williams goes on to state "I always say I am the luckiest undrafted player in the history of the NBA, if there is such a thing".